craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Large Bag
 Large, 1 Action Cost (UNPACK / PACK)

-> A Large Bag has three Slots that may be used to store Small or Tiny Items.
+> A Large Bag has two Slots that may be used for Medium Items, and four Slots that may be used to store Small or Tiny Items.

 #### Huge Bag
 Large, 1 Action Cost (UNPACK / PACK)

-> A Pouch has three Slots that may be used to store Small or Tiny Items.
+> A Huge Bag has four Slots that may be used for Medium Items, and six Slots that may be used to store Small or Tiny Items.

 ### Lights
 #### Candle